byrokrat/amount/README.md

  * Immutable value object.
  * Using the [bcmath](http://php.net/manual/en/book.bc.php) extension for
    arbitrary floating point arithmetic precision.
+ * Currency support to prevent mixing currencies.
+ * Simple interface for defining new currencies.
- * Support for multiple rounding strategies
+ * Support for multiple rounding strategies.
  * Support for the signal string format as used in the swedish direct debit system.

 Api